-- Add a quarter cup of diced celery; and
+- Add a quarter cup of diced celery

-- You can season the mixture with pepper and salt.
+- Season the mixture with salt and pepper

 An egg contains less than one gram of starch.

-Instead, it has other vitamins such as B12 and choline, essential to your brain health (7).
+It also has vitamins such as B12 and choline, which are essential for brain health (11).

 To make tasty deviled eggs:

 - Hard boil several eggs